wilkelab/ungeviz/README.md

 Tools for visualizing uncertainty with ggplot2, written by Claus O.
 Wilke

+This package is in the very early stages of development.
+Most things are broken.
+However, the bootstrapping functions may already be useful for generating hypothetical outcomes plots.

-The name comes from the German word “Ungewissheit” which means uncertainty.
+The package name comes from the German word “Ungewissheit”, which means uncertainty.

 ## Installation